In this post, I’ll provide some quick tips for maximising the quality of your webcam videos.

 We’ll be using these videos to share with your audience, so it will make them a lot more watchable if we can get the videos looking and sounding good.

-By following these tips you’ll look more professional, more in control, and more flattering.
+By following these tips, you’ll look more professional, more in control, and more flattering.
 It’s the equivalent of dressing and grooming well, and making a good impression.
 Your remote video productions will achieve a far higher quality.

 Good Webcam Lighting